-- Develop a list with a description of components included in each designated segment of the Protection System component population, with a minimum segment population of 60 components. - Maintain the components in each segment according to the time-based maximum allowable intervals established in Tables 1-1 through 1-5 until results of maintenance activities for the segment are available for a minimum of 30 individual components of the segment.
+- 1. Develop a list with a description of components included in each designated segment of the Protection System component population, with a minimum segment population of 60 components. - 2.
+Maintain the components in each segment according to the time-based maximum allowable intervals established in Tables 1-1through 1 through 1-5 until results of maintenance activities for the segment are available for a minimum of 30 individual of manufacturer that typically share other common elements.

-Segment - Protection Systems or components of a consistent design standard, or a particular model or type from a single manufacturer that typically share other common elements.
 Consistent performance is expected across the entire population of a segment.
 A segment must contain at least sixty (60) individual components.